 Our Drivers License Restoration attorneys at Mortimer Law Firm understand the importance of a Michigan State issued License.
 When a driver from Northern Michigan has his or her motorist’s license suspended or withdrawn, our driver’s license restoration lawyers are ready to assist.
-If your license has actually been suspended or withdrawn because of numerous incidents of driving under the influence (DUI) or Operating a vehicle While Intoxicated (OWI), please contact us today for a free appointment.
+If your license has actually been suspended or withdrawn because of numerous incidents of driving under the influence (DUI) or Operating a vehicle While Intoxicated (OWI), please contact us today.

 Our attorneys in Northern Michigan have the experience to get your Michigan Drivers license reinstated.
 A lawyer will address any questions you have and explain our proven method to get your license restored.
 Contact us today to discuss your situation.